 Breathe Free groups are full at the moment.
 We are waiting to find out if we have secured additional funding to continue the project after March 2024.
 If funding is granted, the next groups will be in April 2024.
 We will contact people on the waiting list for the April intake in early 2024.
 If we find out that we have not been successful in extending the funding for Breathe Free, we will be in contact to let you know as soon as possible.
 Thank you.

-Funded by the National Lottery Community Fund, this project aims to support women aged 16 and above who’ve experienced complex trauma, usually domestic abuse, and are at risk of having a child removed into care as a result.
+Funded by the National Lottery Community Fund, this project supports women aged 16 and above who’ve experienced domestic abuse and complex trauma.

 Breathe Free is a 24-week programme delivered in three 8-week blocks.
 This is a unique opportunity to experience long-term group support which is designed to support and educate victims/survivors.

 The first block is the stabilisation section which focuses on different aspects of emotional well-being and is designed to support and encourage women to join a group perhaps for the first time.
 We look at subjects such as our hopes and aims, identifying and linking in with support networks, stress management, developing boundaries and building trust.

 The middle 8-week block moves on to the Domestic Violence and Abuse Awareness sessions.
 This section covers topics such as economic abuse, challenging communication, understanding why we want relationships, defining abuse, coercion, gaslighting, red flags and warning signs of abuse.